top of page

 An even better way of solving the cost of higher education is to make college free as a national online program from the Department of Education's website.

-Fully accredited programs would be freely available to all with an open-door policy towards admissions (no entrance exam or minimum GPA required).
-Anyone who wishes to further their education in this country may do so without a hassle.
+Fully accredited programs would be available with an open-door policy toward admissions (no entrance exam or minimum GPA required).
+Anyone who wishes to further their education in this country may do so without a hassle and be free of charge.

 There are other advantag

-es to having an online accredited program than just cost.
-For one, the quality of college education would improve since the Education Dept. would offer what is determined to be the best courses available across all learning institutions in the nation.
-This would ensure that the education offered by the national online program is better than what may be offered by a number of state or local community colleges.
+es to having a national online program than just cost.
+For one, the quality of college education would improve since the Education Dept. would offer what is determined to be the best courses available across the country.
+This will ensure that the quality of education offered by the national online program is better than what may be offered by a number of state or local community colleges.

-Another advantage is that students' grades would improve since the college experience will be more accommodating to the student's particular lifestyle.
-With an online program, the study-at-your-own-pace aspect will enable
+Another advantage of having a national online program is that students' grades would improve since the college experience will be more accommodating to the student's particular lifestyle.
+With an online program, the "study-at-your-own-pace" aspect will enable

-students to work a hectic schedule if they wish, travel, start a family, etc., without sacrificing grades by missing exams or being rushed to fit a course's rigid schedule.
+students to work at a job if they wish, travel, start a family, etc., without sacrificing grades by missing exams or being rushed to fit a course's rigid schedule.

 Another adv

-antage is that retention of the material would be improved since the student studies the subject in a more relaxed manner and at their own pace, rather than the typical experience of cramming before an exam (and short-term memory loss).
+antage of an online program is that retention of the learning material would improve since the student studies the subject in a more relaxed manner, and at their own pace, rather than the typical experience of cramming before an exam (with short-term memory loss).

-Another advantage is that the research and development of academic disciplines would improve and become more
+Another advantage is that academic disciplines would be further advanced by being more

-profitable for the author of the new coursework.
-The majority of courses in the online program will be free except for newly added courses, which may charge a fee of up to 99 cents until the introductory 5-year period expires.
+profitable for the principal investigator.
+Newly added courses may charge a fee up to 99 cents until the introductory 5-year period expires.
 After that, the course becomes free of charge for all students thereafter.

-The author who created the new course will receive the fee as reimbursement.
-So, depending upon how popular the new course is during the introductory 5-year period, the author could be awarded with perhaps millions of dollars from students signing up for the class nationwide, which provides greater incentive for advancing academic fields than current means.
+The author who created the course will receive the fee as reimbursement.
+So, depending on how popular the new course becomes during the introductory 5-year period, the author could be awarded with perhaps millions of dollars from students nationwide, which provides a greater incentive for advancing academic disciplines than presently.

-However, a natural consequence of providing a free and online national college program is that other colleges and universities in the country will be unable to compete, and close as a result.
-Though a campus building or two may survive with the purpose of being converted into a lab if such is necessary.
+However, a consequence of providing an open and free college program is that other colleges and universities will be unable to compete, and will end up closing as a result.
+A campus building or two may survive with the purpose of being converted into a lab if such is necessary for the national online program.

-Regarding the fate of college professors, they may become tutors or move onto other things.
+College professors may move onto other things or become online tutors.
 If students prefer a classroom atmosphere, professors may be hired to conduct an online chat room where the course is presented on a fixed and regular basis.
-This will provide students with another option if they wish rather than downloading a video and learning by independent self-study.
+This will provide students with another option if they wish rather than just downloading a video and learning by independent self-study.

-Overall, the problem of affording an expensive college education would be a thing in the past if the Dept. of Education offered an online program that is open and free to everyone.
+Overall, the concern of affording a college education would be a thing in the past if the Dept. of Education offered a national online program that is free and open to everyone.

 bottom of page